 Results 1–10 of 11 for "Review"X related to "Introducing ORTHO: The American..."
-Refine Your Search Refine Your Search TopicDisability (1)HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1)Race (1)Sexuality (1)Document TypeReviewXYear2012 (1)Author/ContributorStafford, Mark (2)Cushman, Philip (1)Molina, Yamile (1)Moss, Donald (1)Raubolt, Richard (1) 2 more... [+] Ridenour, Jeremy (1)Suth, Andrew (1)Hide details Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012)2.Multiple Minority Identities: Applications for Practice, Research, and Training (Book Review)This book emphasizes the need to address unique experiences of individuals with multiple stigmatized identities, including experiences of discrimination within their own communities.Review 3.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
-Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 4.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review 5.Where Do We Look?
+Refine Your Search Refine Your Search TopicDisability (1)HIV & AIDS (1)Lesbian, gay, bisexual, transgender (1)Race (1)Therapy (1)Document TypeReviewXYear2012 (1)Author/ContributorStafford, Mark (2)Clements, Marcelle (1)Cushman, Philip (1)Molina, Yamile (1)Moss, Donald (1) 5 more... [+] Novie, Gregory (1)Raubolt, Richard (1)Ridenour, Jeremy (1)Suth, Andrew (1)Webster, Jamieson (1)Hide details Results 1–10 of 11 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Conundrums: A Critique of Contemporary Psychoanalysis (Book Review)Conundrums is an internal critique of the various theoretical and methodological weaknesses of the relational school of psychoanalysis.Review (January 2012)2.Other Banalities: Melanie Klein Revisited (Book Review)In Other Banalities, Jon Mills’s brilliant collection of essays, the Kleinian context is presented with scholarship, texture and diversity.
+Studies in history, clinical practice, child development, religion and sociology present both Klein’s own theory with extensions, revisions and new applications also on display.Review 3.Multiple Minority Identities: Applications for Practice, Research, and Training (Book Review)This book emphasizes the need to address unique experiences of individuals with multiple stigmatized identities, including experiences of discrimination within their own communities.Review 4.The Mamas and the Papas (Book Review)The differences between D. W. Winnicott and Jacques Lacan are critically evaluated, with an eye toward constructing a more effective psychoanalytic practice that takes both relational and structural-linguistic aspects of subjectivity into account.Review 5.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 6.Infecting the Treatment: Being an HIV-Positive Analyst (Book Review)A thorough and well-reasoned discussion of the personal, relational and political ethics of disclosing serostatus as an HIV positive person.Review 7.Lacanian Psychoanalysis: Revolutions in Subjectivity (Book Review)The book argues that Lacan’s elaboration of psychoanalytic theory is grounded in clinical practice and needs to be defined in relation to the four main traditions: psychiatry, psychology, psychotherapy and spirituality.Review 8.Where Do We Look?
 What Do We Look For?
-(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 6.Why Resist?
+(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 9.Why Resist?
 Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
-Review 7.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review 8.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Introducing ORTHO: The American..."
+Review 10.Hey!
+Where’s the Lingo?
+(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Review"X related to "Introducing ORTHO: The American..."